Camp Kiwanee, Camp Kiwanee Road, Hanson, MA, USA

 Needles Lodge sits atop a glacial ridge.
 It offers a commanding view of Maquan Pond.
 The woods are primarily pine, with some hemlock, birch, beech, and oak.

 The headwaters of Indian Head Brook are located on this property.
-Indian Head Brook flows north from Indian Head Pond, through Wampatuck Pond and Little Cedar Swamp, into the Indian Head/Drinkwater River, which then flows into the North River and out to sea.
+Indian Head Brook flows north from Indian Head Pond, through Wampatuck Pond and Little Cedar Swamp, into the Indian Head River.

 Historic Site: Yes